theopenlane/openlane-docs/docs/docs/docs/developers/architecture/relationships/relationships-overview.md

 sidebar_position: 1
 ---

-# Platform Relationships Overview

 This page provides comprehensive visual representations of all primary relationships between compliance objects in the Openlane platform, making it easier to understand how different components interact and depend on each other.

 ## Primary Relationships Table